Snow removal and snow emergency information

 - Every municipal building parking lot and walkway.

-The average cost for these services per household is just $10.80 per year.
+The average cost for these services per household is about $43.20 per year.

 The strategy used to plow streets, sidewalks and other City facilities depends on the interaction of several factors: